Yamini2001/LeetCode-Solutions/README.md

   ## Path in Matrix Whose Sum is Divisible By K
   Return the number of paths where the sum of the elements on the path is divisible by k.
 Since the answer may be very large, return it modulo 109 + 7.

+  ## Maximum SubArray Sum With Length
+  Return the maximum sum of a subarray of nums, such that the size of the subarray is divisible by k.